lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     While we are keeping things as simple as possible in this tutorial, different *atom_style* will be used in the following tutorials.
-    These other *atom_style* will allow us to create atoms with charges, chemical bonds, etc.
+    Notably, these other atom styles will allow us to create molecules, i.e. atoms with partial charges and chemical bonds.

 ..  container:: justify